-More and more people were mentioning Smarkets as a cheaper alternative but for a long time I stuck with Betfair, convinced they were the better option.
-Eventually, I decided to sign up for a Smarkets account and give them a fair trial and I’m so glad I did.
+More and more people were mentioning Smarkets as a cheaper alternative, but for a long time I stuck with Betfair, convinced they were the better option.
+Eventually, I decided to sign up for a Smarkets account and give them a chance and I’m so glad I did.

-I’ve been using Smarkets to lay my bets ever since and I can’t actually remember the last time I used my Betfair account.
-Let me give you six reasons why every matched bettor should be using Smarkets to lay their bets…
+I’ve been using Smarkets to lay my bets ever since and it’s now very rare that I use my Betfair account.
+Let me give you seven reasons why every matched bettor should be using Smarkets to lay their bets…

 |Qualifying Bet||Back Odds||Lay Odds||Smarkets Loss||Betfair Loss||Saving|